CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+A programming language that enables you to create a dynamic websites.

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github

-## Question 9
+Collaborating
+sharing our codes easily
+documentation

 What happens when you `fork` a repository?

-You delete it
+when you fork a repo, you copy it on your own repo and you can change it without affecting the original project.

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+you can clone a repo from github to your local computer.means you create a copy of the code on your computer.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+it means that you are requesting the other developer(the original project maintainer) to pull your repo into their repo.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It shows you what you have done in your repo.

 ## Question 13